robault/CTVPN/Readme.md

  This included an installer making it easy for remote clients to setup.
 To avoid having to distribute client info, the individual identity values were hard coded in the 'Insert Identity in DB' section of VPNclient_Install.sql.
 Then, a client specific build was done and sent to the client location for installation.

- The security built into this application is pretty rudimentary but sufficient enough for remote connections meant to be temporary in nature.
-If I were to build something like this today the technology is dramatically different and I wouldn't hard code values like this.
+ The security built into this application is rudimentary but sufficient for remote connections meant to be temporary in nature.
+If I were to build something like this today the technology is dramatically different, and I would not hard-code values like this.

 ### Operation